 The SEVP, CFO of Hanmi Financial (HAFC) is Buying Shares

-This recent transaction increases Romolo Santarosa’s holding in the company by 2.85% to a total of $564.9K.
+Following this transaction Romolo Santarosa’s holding in the company was increased by 2.77% to a total of $562K.

 See today’s analyst top recommended stocks >>